Blockchain-Technology-Lab/consensus-decentralization/docs/parsers.md

 # Parsers

 The parser obtains raw data from a full node (see [Data Collection](data.md) page on how to obtain the required data).
-It parses the data and outputs a `json` file with a list of entries, each entry corresponding to a block.
+It parses the data into a list of entries (dictionaries), each entry corresponding to a block.

-The input file should be placed in the `raw_block_data` directory and named as `<project_name>_raw_data.json`.
+The input file should be placed in the `raw_block_data/` directory and named as `<project_name>_raw_data.json`.

-The output file is stored under `output/<project_name>/parsed_data.json` and is structured as follows:
+The parsed data is structured as follows:

 ```
 [